Poriyaalar/custom-hooks/README.md

 **4. useInterval**

-This hook repeatedly calls a function with a specified delay.
+This hook repeatedly calls a function with a specified delay.and optional stop function return boolean
 ```
-useInterval(callback,delay)
+useInterval(callback,delay,stop)
 ```
   ***Example:***